TommyC81/TPF2-LineManager/README.md

 A mod for Transport Fever 2 to automatically manage the number of buses/trams/aircraft/ships on passenger lines.

 Taking into account the load-factor over time, and demand on the line, this mod will buy/sell buses/trams/aircraft/ships accordingly, effectively increasing/decreasing capacity on a line as per the actual demand.
 This mod will greatly assist in addressing the tedious micro-management of bus/tram/aircraft/ship lines when updating road/tram infrastructure, adding more destinations, and in general updating the overall passenger transport network.
 The mod in fact completely eliminates the bus/tram/aircraft/ship passenger line micro-management and will let you focus on the more fun overall design of the transport network.

 Source code is located here: https://github.com/TommyC81/TPF2-LineManager.
 Created by https://github.com/TommyC81 with contribution from https://github.com/RusteyBucket.
 This mod is inspired by and uses some functionality from:

 * TPF2-Timetables, created by Celmi, available here: https://steamcommunity.com/workshop/filedetails/?id=2408373260
   and source https://github.com/IncredibleHannes/TPF2-Timetables
 * Departure Board, created by kryfield, available here: https://steamcommunity.com/workshop/filedetails/?id=2692112427

 ## Information and options

 * This mod can be added/removed to existing games as desired - it only measures load factor and demand and adds/removes vehicles on applicable lines accordingly.
 Only live data is used.
 * This mod will by default automatically manage the number of vehicles on all passenger lines utilizing buses, trams, aircraft, or ships.
 * There is a in-game menu with some basic options, including the option to change sampling to be os time based (rather than in-game month based).
 The menu is accessed by clicking the "[LM]" text in the bottom in-game status bar.
 * Tested and sensible default rules are used to determine the number of required vehicles on a line.
 However, should this not work as desired, two options as per below are available to tweak the functionality:
-* **(M) - MANUAL**: To disable automatic vehicle management on a specific line, add "**(M)**" to the name of the line (anywhere in the line name).
+* **(M) - MANUAL**: To disable automatic vehicle management on a specific line, add "**(M)**" to the name of the line ( anywhere in the line name).
+* **(D) - DEFAULT**: To force the original rules by CARTOK, even if the default rules were changed, add "**(D)**" to the name of the line.
-* **(R) - RATE****: To use alternative line rate rules for a specific line, adjusting number of vehicles strictly to ensure rate exceeds demand (this is more aggressive scaling, effectively ignoring load factor), add "***(R)**" to the name of the line (anywhere in the line name).
+* **(R) - RATE**: To use alternative line rate rules for a specific line, adjusting number of vehicles strictly to ensure rate exceeds demand (this is more aggressive scaling, effectively ignoring load factor), add "**(R)**" to the name of the line (anywhere in the line name).
 Note that this is somewhat experimental and the rules may change, please provide feedback.
-* **(RC) - CONSERVATIVE RATE****: To use alternative line rate rules for a specific line, adjusting number of vehicles increasing number of vehicles to as close as possible match line rate to demand, whilst using default rules to reduce vehicles, add "***(RC)**" to the name of the line (anywhere in the line name).
+* **(RC) - CONSERVATIVE RATE**: To use alternative line rate rules for a specific line, adjusting number of vehicles increasing number of vehicles to as close as possible match line rate to demand, whilst using default rules to reduce vehicles, add "**(RC)**" to the name of the line (anywhere in the line name).
 Note that this is somewhat experimental and the rules may change, please provide feedback.
-* **(T) - TEST****: To use alternative line rate rules for a specific line, adjusting number of vehicles dynamically comparing usage vs rate/demand ratio to scale up/down the number of vehicles, add "***(T)**" to the name of the line (anywhere in the line name).
+* **(T) - TEST**: To use alternative line rate rules for a specific line, adjusting number of vehicles dynamically comparing usage vs rate/demand ratio to scale up/down the number of vehicles, add "**(T)**" to the name of the line ( anywhere in the line name).
 Note that this is somewhat experimental and the rules may change, please provide feedback.
+* **(RR) - Rustey's special**: To use alternative line rate rules for a specific line, adjusting the number of vehicles in line with Rustey's style (explained below), add "**(RR)**" to the name of the line (anywhere in the line name).
+  Rustey's rules are geared towards feeder lines and will not yield anywhere near the maximum earnings, but significantly cut down on overcrowded stations.
+The minimum vehicles lead to a line rate 10% over demand, at least 10% seats empty and a maximum line frequency of 12min (one default year).
+The maximum amount of vehicles before these rules start selling have at most 40% occupied seats, run well over demand+10% and the frequency shall not fall below 12 min.
+Note that these rules were cooked up by RusteyBucket and may change in future versions.

 Examples of line naming:

 * Line name "**BUS ABC-1**" - none of the specific syntax is used, this line will be automatically managed according to default rules.
 * Line name "**BUS ABC-1 (M)**" - this line is **MANUALLY** managed (no automatic vehicle management).
 * Line name "**BUS ABC-1 (R)**" - this line is managed according to **(R) - RATE** line rules.
 * Line name "**BUS ABC-1 (RC)**" - this line is managed according to **(RC) - CONSERVATIVE RATE** line rules.